Practice continuous improvement in all we do, for those we serve.

 The Office of Human Resources offers specialized professional development opportunities to all UW faculty and staff.
-The university hosts thousands of professional development courses, seminars, conferences, online trainings, and events every year, with funding resources made available.
+Education, training, onboarding, workforce planning, and career development are critical to UW–Madison’s long-term success.

 The Office of State Relations is a consistent presence at the Wisconsin State Capitol, advocating for the UW’s interests and demonstrating its value to the citizens of the state.
 The staff builds relationships while developing strategies to advance the UW’s priorities with the state legislature, the governor, and other state agencies.